steveam1/Attention-Is-All-You-Need/README.md

 ### Compared to RNNs
 - No sequential processing: The Transformer processes all positions at once instead of one token at a time, which allows full parallelization.
 - Constant time dependencies: Any two tokens can interact in a single step (O(1)) instead of needing to pass information through many RNN steps (O(n)).
-- No vanishing gradients: Because there is no recurrent chain, long sequences do not cause information to decay over tim
+- No vanishing gradients: Because there is no recurrent chain, long sequences do not cause information to decay over time.

 ### Compared to CNNs
 - Global receptive field: Every token can attend to every other token directly, without needing multiple convolution layers to expand the receptive field.